TykTechnologies/tyk-charts/components/tyk-dev-portal/README.md

 Note:
 * Set license key at `.Values.license`

- By default, Helm chart will try to discover Dashboard service in same namespace.
-If you want to explicity specify dashboard url, you can set `.Values.overrideTykDashUrl` in values.yaml file.
+ By default, Helm chart will try to discover Tyk Dashboard service in the same namespace.
+If you want to explicitly specify Tyk Dashboard URL, you can set `.Values.overrideTykDashUrl` in values.yaml file.

 ```bash
 helm install tyk-dev-portal tyk-helm/tyk-dev-portal -n tyk --create-namespace -f values.yaml